 Great League Remix

-Ten Pokémon have been banned in the Great League Remix, which runs from April 12 to April 26.
-The banned Pokémon are as follows:
+Twenty Pokémon have been banned in the Great League Remix, which runs from July 12 until July 26.
+The twenty banned Pokémon are as follows:

-These bans will shake up the meta for the month of April, so prepare your underused or underloved Pokémon to reign supreme.
+This will undoubtedly shake up the meta, so prepare your underused or underloved Pokémon to reign supreme.

 This team works in both Ultra League and the Ultra League Premier Cup, as it doesn’t have any legendaries.
 However, both Togekiss and Snorlax are hard counters to Giratina, which won’t feature in the Premier Cup – so you may want to swap one of them out.